taeksuu/ncho/README.md

 python test.py expname=200_backpack datamodule=ts_200_bag eval_mode=sample # Random human + objects
 ```

-## Dataset
-We provide our captured raw 3D scans and the corresponding SMPL parameters.
-Folder "200" contains scans of the single person without any object.
-Other folders contain scans of the same person with many different objects.

 ## Citation
 If you use this code or dataset for your research, please cite our paper:

 ```